elchic00/CrimeInQueens/index.md

 <header id = "top">
 <h2><u> The Trend of Crime in Queens NYC</u></h2>
 Your sense of safety largely depends on the crime rate of where you live.
-I use python dataframes from Pandas to clean the data, seaborn line-plots, count-plots and matplotlib.pyplot to display the data & visualize trends, and a folium map to display the area of each precinct.
+I used python dataframes from Pandas to clean data from nycOpenData provided by NYPD.
+Then I used seaborn line-plots, count-plots and matplotlib.pyplot to display the data & visualize trends, and a folium map to display the area of each precinct.
 I then categorized which neighborhoods have had an increase in crime since the Covid-19 shutdown.
 I am trying to visualize and identify the trend of crime in Queens NYC.
 </header>
 <br/>